Requirements for Standard Recording

 - Warrants issued by the Employment Department pursuant to ORS 657.397, 657.642 and 657.646.

 - A certified copy of a judgment, a lien record abstract as described in ORS 18.170 or a satisfaction of judgment noticed by recordation of a lien record abstract.

-- Instruments presented for recording by the Department of Revenue.
+- Instruments presented for recording by the Department of Revenue or County Tax Collector.